Keyfactor/vmware-vcenter-orchestrator/README.md

 Before installing the VMware vCenter Universal Orchestrator extension, we recommend that you install [kfutil](https://github.com/Keyfactor/kfutil).
 Kfutil is a command-line tool that simplifies the process of creating store types, installing extensions, and instantiating certificate stores in Keyfactor Command.

-### VMware vCenter Requirements
-TODO Global Store Type Section is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

-TODO Requirements is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

 ## Create the vCenter Certificate Store Type

 To use the VMware vCenter Universal Orchestrator extension, you **must** create the vCenter Certificate Store Type.
 This only needs to happen _once_ per Keyfactor Command instance.

-TODO Global Store Type Section is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

 * **Create vCenter using kfutil**: